-The city is one of the most beautiful in the world and its uniqueness has inspired so many artists and poets, a first visit here is often accompanied by high expectation and hopes that the city will be all it promises to be and possibly more.
+The city is one of the most beautiful in the world and its uniqueness has inspired so many artists and poets, a first visit here often comes with high expectations and hopes.

 I love Venice and I believe the city will sweep you off your feet.

-The first thing you need to decide when planning a trip here is how many days to spend in Venice and this article is my answer just to this questions.
+The first thing you need to decide when planning a trip here is how many days to spend in Venice and this article is here to help!